youyanggu/covid19_projections/about.md

 ### Evaluation of historical 4 week ahead US state-by-state projections

 This is a metric that shows the *consistency* of model projections over the period of several months.
+4 weeks ahead is long enough into the future that it requires non-trivial methods, yet short enough that it does not require excessive assumptions.
+Hence, we believe it is the ideal metric to compare models.

 [Raw data on GitHub](https://github.com/youyanggu/covid19-forecast-hub-evaluation/blob/master/summary/summary_4_weeks_ahead_states.csv)